dragonscale-ai/book-mas/docs/ch_6/sec_6-3.md

 Embedding these mechanisms into agentic systems has three main benefits.
 First, it reduces the failure rate by enabling fast recovery.
 Instead of restarting an entire workflow or escalating every issue to manual resolution, users fix only the affected components.
 Second, it creates a tighter feedback loop between users and agents.
 Each correction becomes an implicit training signal that can be captured, analyzed, and reused to improve future performance.
 This feedback might be used for memory updates, prompt refinements, or scoring adjustments.
 Finally, user satisfaction increases significantly.
 Trust in the system grows when users feel empowered to correct it rather than being constrained by its limitations.

 In high-stakes environments, this recoverability is not a luxury.
 Designing agentic systems to be correctable in-flight reflects a broader shift in AI engineering: from static models to dynamic, adaptive systems that improve through interaction.
-Interactive error correction is not just a safety net; it is a core interface between human judgment and machine execution.
+Interactive error correction is a core interface between human judgment and machine execution.

 ## Task Verification and Approval Workflows